How EPD may tell a different story than performance records or parental averages.

-A bull cannot pass on their own performance to his progeny necessarily.
+A bull cannot pass on its own performance to its progeny necessarily.
 The performance of an individual is merely an indication of what DNA they might be carrying that they can pass on to their offspring.
 While individual performance is useful, management can impact the expression of genetics, so performance alone can be somewhat misleading.
 We are really interested in what DNA the animal possesses that can be passed onto offspring.

-I have heard the statement made that order buyers don’t pay for EPDs, and this is correct.
+I have heard the statement made that order buyers don’t pay for EPD, and this is correct.
 Since we are not expecting progeny from our steer calves or market animals, we care about their performance since that is what we are paid on.
 In the same vein, we are not paid for the performance of a sire, we are paid for the expression of his DNA in those market offspring or retained females.
 EPD can provide us insight into the DNA that each animal possesses and can pass on to their offspring.

 Sean McGrath is a rancher from Vermilion, Alberta and also a genetic consultant for a number of Canadian beef breed associations including Canadian Simmental and Canadian Gelbvieh Associations.
 Sean is a very engaged contributor to the IGS collaboration and works closely with IGS staff.